gdlow/cad-blog/md/posts/pre-rendering-3.md

 ---
-title: Two Forms Of Pre-rendering
+title: The Different Forms Of Pre-rendering
-date: 2020-01-01
+date: 2020-01-06
 author: Gerald Low
 ---